RCAP Services in Ohio

 Funding is limited by programs.
 Communities that do not qualify for grant-funded assistance can receive GLRCAP services for a fee.

-GLRCAP provides a number of services that are not covered by grant funding.
+RCAP provides a number of services that are not covered by grant funding.
 These include asset management plans, rate studies, environmental reports and grant administration.
 Services are available for a fee.

-GLRCAP is administered by the Great Lakes Community Action Partnership (formerly WSOS Community Action Commission), a 501(c)3 non-profit agency.
+RCAP is administered by the Great Lakes Community Action Partnership (formerly WSOS Community Action Commission), a 501(c)3 non-profit agency.

 For more information